 Enduring Vintage Domestic Equipment

 The treadle sewing machine is one of the most enduring pieces of technology ever devised.
-Still in production and still in use around the world, the treadle's reliable design has made it a favorite since 1830.
+Still in use around the world, the treadle's reliable design has made it a favorite since 1830.
 While you must beware of imitations and reproductions, the real thing is certainly worth finding.